Mount Holyoke College

 - 33 percent of all majors are interdisciplinary

 - Majors of current MHC students: humanities, 32 percent; social sciences, 42 percent; natural and applied sciences, 26 percent

 - 15 percent of classes have 10 or fewer students

 - 64 percent have 20 or fewer

 - 82 percent have 25 or fewer

 9 to 1

 Six months after graduation, 86 percent of the class of 2008 were working or in school.
 Of those students, 16 percent were attending graduate/professional schools of their choice.
 Typically, 75 percent of MHC graduates enroll in graduate/professional school within ten years.

-The Department of Biological Sciences at Mount Holyoke College invites applicants for a full-time tenure-track position at the Assistant Professor ...
+The Department of Philosophy at Mount Holyoke College invites applications for a full-time, tenure-track position at the Assistant Professor level ...